 A financial liability is classified as current if it is due within 12 months from the balance sheet date or if the company does not have an unconditional right to postpone payment of the liability more than 12 months after the balance sheet date.
-Loans with due date within 12 months after the balance sheet date but before the financial statements are authorised for issue, are recognised as current.
+Loans with due date within 12 months after the balance sheet date which are refinanced as non-current after the balance sheet date but before the financial statements are authorised for issue, are recognised as current.
 Borrowings that the lender has the right to recall at the balance sheet date as a consequence of a breach of contractual terms are also recognised as current.